MohammedYessineKraiem/Business-Central-Integrated-AI-Assistant/README.md

 ### 1. **📋 Skip Processing Script**
 The RAG processing script has already been executed - **DO NOT re-run it**

+### 1.2. **📋 Download the needed dataset under the label training_data.json and put it in the processing_data file under the rag directory**
+HuggingFace link :
 ### 2. **🔍 Validate Setup**
 Run `setup_run` to check package validity and system configuration